 Is your reimbursement a fixed dollar amount or is it based on a percentage of a benchmark?
 A fixed dollar reimbursement will not increase over time.
 Can the practice change the fee schedule?
 If so, how much notice does the plan require?
 If renewing a contract, be sure to analyze the write-offs.

-What is the best way to approach a payer for negotiation of a contract?
+What is the best way to approach a payer to renegotiate a contract?

 I advise my clients to avoid taking an adversarial position.
 Make sure there are no unresolved billing issues going into negotiations and do not be combative as this can impede the process.

 If you plan to terminate a contract, make sure you do so within the notice guidelines stated in the contract; usually 80-120 days before expiration.
 If you decide not to renew, make sure there's a plan in place to notify patients on a timely basis.
-Failure to renew on the short-term can cause problems such as a medical board action.
+Failure to renew in the short term can cause problems such as a medical board action.

 As a business grows, contracts become more important.
 Whether you are exchanging money or entering into a partnership, contracts are legally binding agreements.
 The practice's contracts and operational documents are key components that contribute to determining its success.